Integrated flood management planning: A guide for communities in B.C.

-Printable wildfire factsheet that breaks down the science, the risks, and what communities can do to prepare.
+A printable extreme heat fact sheet that breaks down the science, risks, and what communities need to do to prepare.

 This report summarizes the findings from the 2025 Western Flood Mapping Conference (WFMC).